California law allows you to recover lost wages in

 A “lost wages” letter from a California employer should set forth:

-- The date on which the employee was hired,
+- The date on which you were hired,

-- Confirmation that the employee is (or was) an employee as of the date of the injury or accident,
+- Confirmation that you are or were an employee as of the date of the injury or accident,

-- The number of hours the employee normally works (or worked) per week,
+- The number of hours you normally work (or worked) per week,

-- The employee’s regular rate and frequency of pay (for instance, $25/hour),
+- Your regular rate and frequency of pay (for instance, $25/hour),

-- The overtime rate, if any, to which the employee is entitled and the number of overtime hours normally worked per week,
+- The overtime rate, if any, to which you are entitled and the number of overtime hours normally worked per week,

-- The number of days or hours of work the employee missed (including time missed because of doctor appointments, physical therapy, etc.),
+- The number of days or hours of work you missed (including time missed because of doctor appointments, physical therapy, etc.),

-- Sick and vacation days the employee had to use for the injury,
+- Sick and vacation days you had to use for the injury,

-- Any amounts the employee could reasonably have expected to receive in overtime pay, commissions or bonuses during that period, and
+- Any amounts you could reasonably have expected to receive in overtime pay, commissions or bonuses during that period, and

-- Any other perks the employee would have been entitled but didn’t receive (such as a car allowance).
+- Any other perks you would have been entitled to but did not receive (such as a car allowance).

-Sometimes it is difficult for an employee to get a letter from his or her employer.
-Or a plaintiff may be self-employed or have irregular income.
+Sometimes it is difficult to get a letter from your employer.
+Or you may

 They can use California Form FTB 3516 to get copies of past California tax returns from the California Franchise Tax Board.

-And if the plaintiff has not kept copies of pay stubs, his or her California personal injury attorney can obtain copies during the California discovery process.
+If you have not kept copies of pay stubs, your California personal injury attorney can obtain copies during the California discovery process.

-To recover lost self-employment income in California, the plaintiff will need to prove what he or she would have made during the period in which he or she was unable to work.
+To recover lost self-employment income in California, you will need to prove what you would have made during the period in which you were unable to work.

 Documents that can help establish lost self-employment income include: